 Doctors use many tests to diagnose cancer and find out if it has metastasized (spread).
 For melanoma, a biopsy of the suspicious skin area, called a lesion, is the only way to make a definitive diagnosis.
 The doctor may suggest other tests that will help make a diagnosis and determine the overall stage of the melanoma.
 Imaging tests may be used to find out whether the cancer has spread.
 This list describes options for diagnosing this type of cancer, but not all of the tests listed will be used for every person.

 A biopsy and pathologic examination of a skin lesion for melanoma

-A biopsy is the removal of a small amount of tissue (usually performed with a local anesthetic to numb the area) for examination under a microscope.
-The suspected skin lesion is removed using techniques that preserve the entire lesion so that the thickness of the potential cancer and its margin (healthy tissue around the lesion that is removed) can be carefully examined.
-The tissue sample is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease), who determines if it is a melanoma.
+A biopsy is the removal of a small amount of tissue for examination under a microscope.
+During this procedure, the suspected skin lesion is removed (usually after a local anesthetic has been used to numb the area) using techniques to preserve the entire lesion so that the thickness of the potential cancer and its margin (healthy tissue around the lesion) can be carefully examined.
+Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.

 - Type/subtype of melanoma

 - Thickness of melanoma

 - Presence or absence of ulceration (loss of the surface of the skin)

 - Mitotic rate (how rapidly the cells are dividing)

 - Presence of immune cells (tumor infiltrating lymphocytes)

 - Margin status (whether melanoma cells can be seen at the edges of the biopsy specimen)